-- ESG assessment criteria, - ESG screening criteria, - a carbon intensity targeting lower than benchmark, - targets an ESG rating better than or equal to benchmark and - promotes good governance including social factors.
+- ESG assessment criteria, - ESG screening criteria, - targets a lower carbon intensity than the benchmark - promotes good governance including social factors.

 To complement this, we also utilise our active stewardship and engagement activities.

 The Fund also looks to exclude at least the bottom 5% of companies with the lowest ESG House Score in the benchmark.